Director of Development

 - Handle other office tasks and special projects, as needed

-Second year law students are preferred, but first year students with bilingual abilities and/or exemplary direct public interest experience or other legal or relevant work or volunteer experience will be considered.
-The ideal candidate will also have excellent interpersonal and organizational skills, ability to work under pressure, and superior writing and communication skills.
+Second-year law students are preferred, but first-year students with bilingual abilities and/or exemplary direct public interest experience or other legal or relevant work or volunteer experience will be considered.
+The ideal candidate will also have excellent interpersonal and organizational skills, the ability to work under pressure, and superior writing and communication skills.
 Relevant experience in a legal program or law office preferred.
 Interest in and ability to work with older people and sensitivity to older people of different backgrounds required.
 Demonstrated commitment to public interest preferred.
 Bilingual capabilities a plus.
 Students should explore work-study, law school, or other external funding and include information in their cover letter.